-If you want to get a little crazy, you can pick up one of their colorful microgreens packages for some really beautiful (and still delicious) arrangements of microgreens.
+The smallest quantity of seeds we’d recommend is 4oz.
+Unless the seeds are particularly large, you’ll find you will go through an ounce or more for a 10×20 tray.
+If you want to get a little crazy, pick up a microgreen seed mix for some really beautiful (and still delicious) arrangement of microgreens.
 It’s not necessary to do this, and you can get started with just one 4oz pack of the cheapest seeds they’ve got if you want to save some cash.

 Nutrient Solution and pH Down

-Next you will need some pH down and possibly some nutrient solution.
+Next, you will need some pH down and possibly some nutrient solution.
 The only thing that is absolutely mandatory here is pH down.
-As you’ll learn in future posts in this series, microgreens really love a slightly acidic growing enviroment.
-Most tap water and even reverse osmosis water is simply to alkaline for microgreens. pH down will help you adjust your water to a range that helps your microgreens thrive.
+As you’ll learn in future posts in this series, microgreens really love a slightly acidic growing environment.
+Most tap water and even reverse osmosis water is simply too alkaline for microgreens. pH down will help you adjust your water to a range that helps your microgreens thrive.